dynamicloud/dynamicloud_nodejs_api/README.md

 function next(callback);
 ```

-With the Query object we can add conditions like EQUALS, IN, OR, AND, GREATER THAN, LESSER THAN, etc.  The query object is mutable and every call of its methods will return the same instance.
+With the Query object we can add conditions like EQUALS, IN, OR, AND, GREATER THAN, LESSER THAN, etc.  The query object is mutable and every call of its functions will return the same instance.

 #Results